- Anchor & Star: May Offensive

 Players can expect to find a level of immersion not usually present in 1-Day events.
 Dedication to character and a willingness to explore the Vietnam War will only help enhance the game for everyone involved.
 Expect to find a structured military style environment surrounded by the chaos of guerrilla warfare.

 - Anchor & Star: Indian Country

 Indian Country is the flagship Anchor & Star Airsoft event.
 Indian Country takes place in the I Corps region of the Republic of South Vietnam in the summer of 1968.
-Fire Support Base Peacock is located near the hamlet of Dien Que.
+Fire Support Base Peacock is located near the town of Dau Vao Song.
 ARVN troops have abandoned their out post Tu Bo.
-Marines of 3/1 have rotated into FSB Peacock to resume operations in the district.
+Marines of 3/1 have constructed FSB Peacock and are resuming operations in the district.

 Troops from the 7th Battalion, Regiment 38 of the People's Army of Viet Nam have used the ARVN absence to begin moving large amounts of supplies down the infamous Ho Chi Minh trail from Laos.